NickLiffen/FYP/README.md

 1. Run `npm install` to install all the node dependicies.
 2. Use .env-sample to create your own .env
+3. Run `npm run db-build` to create the database.
+4. Run `npm run db-seed` to seed the database with data.

 # Run

 1. Run `npm start` to run the application

+# Extras

+1. If at any time you need to flush the database run `npm run db-remove` to remove the database.
+Then run steps 3 & 4 of the install to create the database from scratch again.